planck-repl/planck/planck-c/README.md

 # planck-c

-This is an in-progress port of Planck to C, supporting multiple platforms.
+Planck 2.0: This is an in-progress port of Planck 1.x to C, supporting Linux and OS X.

 **Warning:** *This is very much a work in progress.
-Lots of stuff is still missing, things might not work, ...
-Feel free to port things from the Objective-C version of planck.*
+Lots of stuff is still missing, things might not work.
+Feel free to port things from the Objective-C version of Planck 1.x.
+See [TODOs](https://github.com/mfikes/planck/wiki/Planck-C-TODOs).*

 ## Development